The King of Collectibles Shares the Secrets to Building the Ultimate Collection

 To wrap things up: there are a lot of people out there who would maybe have never started their own collections.
 They may feel a little trepidation when they start.
 They think that they’re not doing it right, maybe.
 I’m wondering whether there are things that people should look out for when they’re starting that won’t discourage them.
 If they don’t get that high grade they can keep going on and make a collection of their own, no matter what they’re starting with.

-Oh, exactly.
-I know it’s great all these pilot leagues get a population report.
-PSA is a population report.
+Oh, exactly; I know it’s great!
+CGC has a population report; PSA has a population report.
 When you look at them and try to buy something and you want to figure it out, the first thing I always tell people is before you spend money, do your research.
 Go on a reasonable online system and get recent comps before you spend money.

 I always tell people one comp does not stand in every market.
 If you see everything here and something here or something there, there may be an ugly copy of whatever it is.
 Maybe get a grade, but maybe it is ugly for the grade.
 Or, it may be exceptional for the grade or maybe it was at an auction and the power shut down.
 You never know!